 The implementation in DMRT-ML of the bridging aiming at filling the gap between low and high snow density ranges where the theory is invalid has been tested.
 Bridging leads to a small improvement for tundra snow where wind slabs are present.
 These improvements are modest and could compensate for the measurement uncertainties or other limitations related to the use of the model such as stickiness and grain size distribution (Roy et al., 2013).
-Based on the work of Dierking et al. (2012), the range of the ice fraction where bridging was applied was limited to 0.4 - 0.6, but could be extended and lead to a stronger impact of bridging on the results (Tsang et al., 2008).
+Based on the work of Dierking et al. (2012), the range of the ice fraction where bridging was applied was limited to 0.4-0.6, but could be extended and lead to a stronger impact of bridging on the results (Tsang et al., 2008).
 But as shown in this study, the uncertainties in measurements make it difficult to make sure that any optimization of the bridging range does not compensate for other uncertainties.
 In practice, this new version of DMRT-ML with bridging facilitates simulation of snow and/or ice without identification of the snow layer state.

-Based on several snow removal experiments, the study shows that small-scale variability in soil emissivity in a boreal forest has a second order effect on the snow-covered surface $T_B$ when the soil is frozen, even for lower frequencies that are more transparent to the snowpack (11 and 19 GHz).
+Based on several snow removal experiments, the study shows that small-scale variability in soil emissivity in a boreal forest has a second order effect on the snow-covered surface $T{\rm B}$ when the soil is frozen, even for lower frequencies that are more transparent to the snowpack (11 and 19 GHz).
 In practice, this implies that the use of constant soil parameters for frozen soil emission modeling for a given environment is adequate for snow emission studies.
 This result is surprising since soil roughness, soil wetness, freeze/thaw state and stratigraphy are usually difficult to measure in boreal conditions.
 However, further experiments should be done to validate this aspect for other types of environments.
-Exploring larger scales could help to determine at what scale soil emissivity has an influence on snow-covered $T_B$ .
+Exploring larger scales could help to determine at what scale soil emissivity has an influence on snow-covered $T{\rm B}$.

 This study shows the strong sensitivity of DMRT-ML to snow grain size and density at 37 GHz, and that the error related to the measurements can explain most of the RMSE at this frequency and probably at higher frequencies.
-These results are in agreement with studies using MEMLS (Durand et al., 2008) and HUT (Rutter et al., 2013; Lemmetyinen et al., 2015).
+These results are in agreement with studies using MEMLS (Durand et al., 2008) and HUT (Rutter et al., 2013; Lemmetyinen et al., 2015a).
 It remains difficult to distinguish the sources of error related to DMRT-ML simulations at 37 GHz.
 The study, however, underlines that measurement error limits the accuracy of the simulations.
 The error related to the physical simplifications in DMRT-ML was not investigated in this work, but our results suggest that the level of confidence of measurements is too low to test or significantly improve the DMRT-ML physics.
-In this study, SSA was used because it is a robust and objective metric that can be measured effectively on the field.
-However, the derived Ropt metric used in DMRT-ML is related to an optical definition (Grenfell and Warren, 1999) and might not represent the grain for microwave wavelength (Mätzler, 2002).
 Further experiments on isolated snow layers as done by Wiesmann et al. (1998) but using new tools for snow microstructure parameterization could be applied to improve the physics of emission models.
-For example, more precise measurements of snow microstructure like X-ray tomography (Heggli et al., 2011) and the snow micro-penetrometer (SMP) (Schneebeli et al., 1999; Proksch et al., 2015) could be the next step to improve the understanding of the physics in DMRT-ML (e.g., Lowe and Picard, 2015).
+For example, more precise measurements of snow microstructure like X-ray tomography (Heggli et al., 2011) and the snow micro-penetrometer (SMP) (Schneebeli et al., 1999) could be the next step to improve the understanding of the physics in DMRT-ML (e.g., Lowe and Picard, 2015).
 However, each snow microstructure measurement method has its own limitations.
 Combining the different information could be an avenue to better quantify the snow scattering mechanism in DMRT-ML.